mrorii/findjatbar/README.md

 Finally, we train a classifier using `train.json`, tune it on `dev.json`, and test on `test.json`.
-This step can eat up to about 5GB of memory.
+Be careful, as this step can eat up to about 5GB of memory.
+You can dump the best performing model with the `--model` option.

     python findjatbar/classify.py dataset_jason --pr_curve output/pr_curve.png \
                                                 --model output/model.pkl

 ## Step 4: scrape even more Yelp reviews and try to find Jason and Terry

-We first try to find restaurants on Yelp that Jason and Terry might actually visit.
+We first try to find restaurants on Yelp that Jason (and Terry) might actually visit.
-In this case, let's look restaurants (excluding the ones found on Jatbar) within Santa Clara county that matches the query `burrito`:
+In this case, let's look at restaurants (excluding the ones found on Jatbar) within Santa Clara county that matches the query `burrito`, since Jason loves burritos so much:

     python findjatbar/search_yelp_restaurants.py --query burrito \
                                                  --locations locations.txt \